My name is Flora Goldenberg and I am a Professional Tour Guide in Paris

-The city of Paris is very beautiful, it is my passion and I couldn’t think of a better way to reveal everything that Paris can offer.
+The city of Paris is very beautiful, it is my passion and I couldn’t think of a better way to reveal everything that Paris can offer than being a tour guide !

 I must confess that my mother, Léontine Cohen, who was a tour guide in Paris for 25 years, gave me the pleasure of sharing and exchanging my knowledge with others, trained me to be a good tour guide in Paris, to be humble and listen, she transmitted to me the importance of sustaining the memory.

 My origins are very important to me, and this is why I wanted to specialize in Jewish Heritage Tours in Paris.

 I love to share freely my opinions and enjoy a debate about the actual Jewish situation in France.

 For your stay in Paris : I will give only but good advice that you would need during your stay in Paris, to help you with your family needs , or to find a hotel or a Kosher restaurant, think of surprises and romantic ideas for your partner … as well as any other orientation questions that you have about Paris and the Jewish Paris Life.
 Ask me anything by email !

 When I travel, I always look for new Jewish tours ( I can say I am a “Jewish Tour Addict”), even in far places from Israel, like Brazil with the Rio Jewish Tour or Tunisia with the Miraculous Synagogue of Ghriba and of course in more usual towns like Amsterdam, Rome, Venice, Jerusalem … I found great Jewish tours everywhere !
-I must confess, my list is still short… but I am counting on exploring the jewish heritage of every city I visit !
+I must confess, my list is still short… but I am counting on exploring the Jewish heritage of every city I visit !

-Many of my guests told me about the cities they visited and I am really interested in hearing about yours, if you like jewish tours as well.
-Thanks to the visitors feedbacks, we can all have better plans for our travels, and preserve the jewish heritage and its beauty around the world.
+Many of my guests told me about the cities they visited and I am really interested in hearing about yours, if you like Jewish tours as well.

 2. My Education & Expertise :

-2011 – Licence to guide as “Guide Conférencière” by the state
+2011 – Obtained my Licence to guide as “Guide Conférencière” by the state